-RARE Infrastructure International Pty Limited ("RARE") is responsible for day-to-day portfolio management of the Fund's investment in Infrastructure Equities.
+ClearBridge RARE Infrastructure International Pty Limited ("ClearBridge RARE") is responsible for day-to-day portfolio management of the Fund's investment in Infrastructure Equities.
 Western Asset Management Company, LLC and any affiliates to which it may delegate its duties (collectively, "Western Asset"), is responsible for day-to-day portfolio management of the Fund's investment in Infrastructure Debt.

-RARE, in consultation with Western Asset, is responsible for determining the balance between Infrastructure Equities and Infrastructure Debt in the Fund's portfolio.
+ClearBridge RARE, in consultation with Western Asset, is responsible for determining the balance between Infrastructure Equities and Infrastructure Debt in the Fund's portfolio.
 It is expected that over the long term, the average allocation to Infrastructure Equities will be approximately 60% of the Fund's NAV, and the average allocation to Infrastructure Debt will be approximately 40% of the Fund's NAV.
-At any given time, the Fund's allocation to Infrastructure Equities may be between 25% to 75% of the Fund's NAV.
-The allocation between Infrastructure Equities and Infrastructure Debt will be determined by RARE and Western Asset separately for each geographic region invested in by the Fund, based on the economic cycle stage of that region as determined by RARE and Western Asset.
+At any given time, the Fund's allocation to Infrastructure Equities may be between 25% to 75% of the Fund's NAV, and likewise the Fund's allocation to Infrastructure Debt may be between 25% to 75% of the Fund's NAV.
+The allocation between Infrastructure Equities and Infrastructure Debt will be determined by ClearBridge RARE and Western Asset separately for each geographic region invested in by the Fund, based on the economic cycle stage of that region as determined by ClearBridge RARE and Western Asset.
 The economic cycle of a region is typically split into early, mid and late expansionary and contractionary phases.
-Within each region in which it invests, the Fund's exposure to Infrastructure Equities will generally be higher during a mid or late expansionary phase and the Fund's exposure to Infrastructure Debt will generally be higher during a contractionary phase or early expansionary phase.
+Within each region in which it invests, the Fund's exposure to Infrastructure Debt will generally be higher during a mid or late expansionary phase.
 Each of the various geographic regions in which the Fund will invest is likely to be in a different stage of the economic cycle at any given time, which will ultimately determine the Fund's overall balance between Infrastructure Equities and Infrastructure Debt.
-RARE and Western Asset will communicate regularly to share views and to seek to ensure that the Fund's portfolio, as a whole, reflects a consistent investment outlook.
+ClearBridge RARE and Western Asset will communicate regularly to share views and to seek to ensure that the Fund's portfolio, as a whole, reflects a consistent investment outlook.